Neurales/Neurales_Beta/README.md

 # License

-By using this code you agree to use it for non-commercial Purposes.
+By using this code you agree to use it for non-commercial purposes.
 Please read it [here.](https://github.com/Neurales/Neurales_Beta/blob/main/LICENSE)

 # Help